xI-Mx-Ix/Velthoric-Docs/README.md

 -   **No Build Step**: Purely static.
 Just edit the files and deploy.
 -   **Smooth Transitions**: Content fades in and out smoothly when navigating between pages.

+## Live Demo

+This template was originally developed for the documentation of the main project.
+You can see a live example in the [Velthoric](https://github.com/xI-Mx-Ix/Velthoric) repository.

 ## How to Use

 1.  **Configure Versions**: